jakob-bagterp/browserist/docs/reference/index.md

 ```

 ## Support the Project
-If you have already downloaded and tried the package, perhaps you would like to support its development?
+If you have already downloaded and tried the package – maybe even used it in a production environment – perhaps you would like to support its development?

 !!! tip "Become a Sponsor"
     If you find this project helpful, please consider supporting its development.
 Your donations will help keep it alive and growing.
 Every contribution, no matter the size, makes a difference.